LukeDowell/flash-chords/README.md

 Notes can have octave information or not, and if they have it, it's a number.
 A decent amount of my code doesn't care about octave information so I omit it.
 This results in either it being undefined or 1, the default value for number.
 Using `toEqual(expected)` in jest isn't pruning these fields like I thought it would.

+There is some issue with gathering the required notes for a chord after you let the page run for a bit.
+Initially this bug was what caused me to go back and harden my test suite and refactor the voicing validator, however it still persists.
+My next guess is that something is getting funky with the state of the component.

+The issue was with my random chord generator.
+I allowed for it to generate a chord with a quality of undefined, which is not a valid chord at all.
+How to guard against that?
+Writing tests for generators is kind of whack imo, at least doing something like 'generate 1,000 chords and make sure they are all ok' feels weird.